Junkie-Monkey/JMM/.github/README.md

 git pull
 ```

-8. Now double click the script `InstanceSyncSetup.sh` to setup InstanceSync.
+8. Now double click the script `InstanceSyncSetup` to setup InstanceSync.
 It is found in the `automation` folder.

 You're done!